 An Interview with Alexander Herzberg:

-- On the one hand, employees of large companies today live in the so-called Work 4.0 world.
+1. As a manager of global companies such as Procter & Gamble or Wella, you have grown into an expert in strategic, customer-oriented, and people-oriented leadership of large international organizations.
+You now share your expertise in your lectures.
+How does the digital revolution change the requirements for a leader of today?- On the one hand, employees of large companies today live in the so-called Work 4.0 world.
 Intelligent platforms and perfect technology dominate the work environment.
 On the other hand, studies show that in this time, employees feel neglected and mistreated by their leaders.
 Lack of appreciation, no praise, no recognition for what employees achieve daily.
 Leaders today more than ever need to take care of their people in the company, because without them, there will be no future.

 - No, I believe that humans and employees will be more important than ever.
 Of course, technological advancement cannot be stopped, but it also does not replace valuable customer relationships and values such as trust, reliability towards customers, and within the company.
 The art lies in balancing both sensibly.